Selling blood tests online for over 15 years.

 A qualified doctor will interpret your results.

-Our Liver Check (also known as a Liver Function Test) is a comprehensive examination of liver enzymes such as gamma GT (GGT), alanine transferase (ALT) and aspartate transferase (AST) which can be elevated if the liver is inflamed or if the biliary system is obstructed.
+Our Liver Check (also known as a Liver Function Test) is a comprehensive examination of liver enzymes such as gamma GT (GGT) and alanine transferase (ALT) which can be elevated if the liver is inflamed or if the biliary system is obstructed.

-Our Liver Check blood test also includes tests for kidney function, gout and cholesterol.
+Our Liver Check blood test also includes tests for kidney function, iron, gout and cholesterol.

 We send you an easy-to-use kit to collect your blood sample.